-- 5.2 The Chair shall arrange interviews.
-The Chair is responsible for ensuring that, insofar as the circumstances reasonably permit, the interview process will be the same for each candidate interviewed.
-Each candidate interviewed shall meet with all available members of the search committee and other members of the department.
-Each candidate interviewed will be given the opportunity to teach a class or to offer a seminar involving students.
-Each candidate will also be given the opportunity to meet with the Director of Human Resources or designate, the Dean and the Academic Vice-President and Provost and in the case of candidates for positions within Schools with the Director of the School. - 5.3 The Chair, on behalf of the search committee, shall make a recommendation to the Dean, normally within five (5) days of the final interview.
+- 5.5 The Chair/Coordinator/Director, School of Nursing, on behalf of the search committee, shall make a recommendation to the Dean, normally within five (5) days of the final interview.
 It may recommend that a given candidate, or any one from a group of candidates, be offered the appointment.
 It may recommend that no candidate from the list of candidates be offered the appointment.
-More than one recommendation may be made, and a recommendation may include more than one name or group of names listed in order of preference. - 5.4 Each recommendation may be accompanied by advice on rank and salary, and shall be forwarded with appropriate rationale and supporting documents to the Dean. - 6.0 The Dean and the Academic Vice-President and Provost shall consult on the terms of each appointment. - 6.1 The Dean, in consultation with the Academic Vice-President and Provost, shall decide which candidate, if any, is to be offered the appointment, and the rank, salary and type of appointment which is to be offered.
+More than one recommendation may be made, and a recommendation may include more than one name or group of names listed in order of preference. - 5.6 Each recommendation may be accompanied by advice on rank and salary, and shall be forwarded with appropriate rationale and supporting documents to the Dean.
+The Dean shall verify credentials and references with the support of Human Resources. - 6.0 The Dean and the Academic Vice-President & Provost shall consult on the terms of each appointment. - 6.1 The Dean, in consultation with the Academic Vice-President & Provost, shall decide which candidate, if any, is to be offered the appointment, and the rank, salary and type of appointment which is to be offered.
 If the Dean does not intend to appoint the person recommended by the search committee, the search committee will be informed, in writing, of the intended decision and the reasons for the intended decision and will be given five (5) days for further input before the final decision is made. - 6.2 If it is the intention to offer a candidate an appointment at the rank of Associate Professor or above, the Rank and Tenure Committee shall meet to consider the appointment and make a recommendation to the President.
 The Rank and Tenure Committee will be granted access to all materials relevant to the candidate's application in order to make their recommendation. - 6.3 Similarly, if it is the intention to offer a candidate an appointment with tenure, the Rank and Tenure Committee shall meet to consider the appointment and make a recommendation to the President.
-The Rank and Tenure Committee will be granted access to all materials relevant to the candidate's application in order to make their recommendation. - 7.0 The Dean will issue a written offer of appointment in the name of the Academic Vice-President and Provost.
+The Rank and Tenure Committee will be granted access to all materials relevant to the candidate's application in order to make their recommendation. - 7.0 The Dean will issue a written offer of appointment in the name of the Academic Vice-President & Provost. - 7.1 Letters of appointment shall state explicitly: - a) the rank at which the appointment is to be made; - b) the type of appointment, including its length; - c) the department, departments/Interdisciplinary Program/School to which the appointee will be assigned; - d) the Faculty with which the Faculty member is associated; - e) the Dean to which the Faculty member will report; - f) the salary; the market differential component of the salary, if any;

-- 7.1 Letters of appointment shall state explicitly: - a) the rank at which the appointment is to be made; - b) the type of appointment, including its length; - c) the department or departments to which the appointee will be assigned; - d) the salary; the market differential component of the salary, if any; - e) start-up grant, if any; release time, if any; - f) relocation expenses; - g) the pension and other fringe benefits available to the appointee-; - h) the location in the Collective Agreement where Faculty members' duties, rights, and privileges are specified; - i) and a reference to the website where the Collective Agreement and all subsequent letters of understanding are located. - 8.0 After receipt of written acceptance of the letter of appointment a copy shall be sent to the Academic Vice President & Provost, the President of the StFXAUT, the Chair of the relevant Department and to the Director of the School when appropriate. - 9.0 Short term hires of four months or less required to fill unanticipated vacancies (e.g. sick leave replacements) will not be subject to the above recruitment procedures.
+- g) start-up grant, if any; release time, if any; - h) relocation expenses; - i) the pension and other fringe benefits available to the appointee.; - j) the location in the Collective Agreement where Faculty members' duties, rights, and privileges are specified; - k) and a reference to the website where the Collective Agreement and all subsequent letters of understanding are located. - 8.0 After receipt of written acceptance of the letter of appointment a copy shall be sent to the Academic Vice President & Provost, the President of the StFXAUTand to the Chair/Coordinator/Director, School of Nursing. - 9.0 Short term hires of four months or less required to fill unanticipated vacancies (e.g. sick leave replacements) will not be subject to the above recruitment procedures.